 The PDD Final Touches for Successful RPA Deployment

 There are a few things to keep in mind as you finalize the PDD.
-First, everyone should understand by now you’ll need to make some modifications after testing begins and as more cases are uncovered during process execution.
-This should never delay the start of the last phase, nor should you allow “scope creep” to inhibit the start of development.
-Even after development is done, if you have captured 80 to 90 percent of the scenarios in the process, you are in a good position to deploy and enhance once the automation is in production.
+First, everyone on your team should understand by now that you’ll need to make some modifications after testing begins and as more cases are uncovered during process execution.
+The need for occasional modifications should never delay the start of the last phase, nor should you allow “scope creep” to inhibit the start of development.
+Even after the RPA development is done, if you have captured 80 to 90 percent of the scenarios in the process, you are in a good position to deploy and enhance once the automation is in production.

 During this time, you may also need to make the process more effective and efficient.
-Keep in mind, you’ll still execute many processes manually, knowing you may need eventual improvement — however, time is of the essence, so you might never get the chance to address those improvement opportunities.
+Keep in mind you’ll still execute many business processes manually, knowing you may need eventual improvement.
+However, time is of the essence, so you might never get the chance to address those improvement opportunities.
+Prioritize accordingly.

 Many organizations do not make it a priority to review their processes on a frequent basis.
-So with the onset of process automation, not only is it a good time to automate processes, but it is also a good time to enhance the process before full automation — hence, “automating a bad process gets you the same bad results, only faster.”
+So, with the onset of process automation, not only is it a good time to automate some of those processes, but it is also a good time to review and enhance those processes before automating them.
+Hence, “automating a bad process gets you the same bad results, only faster.”

-The last piece of the puzzle is to review the PDD with the appropriate business user(s) and obtain approval on its content.
-Once approved, it’s time to hand it over to the technical team to create the Solution Design Document (SDD).
+The last piece of the puzzle is to review the PDD with the appropriate business users and obtain approval of its content.
+Once approved, it’s time to hand the PDD over to your technical team to create the solution design document.

-You’ll use the SDD to document the proposed automation solution, based on the contents of the requirements and the PDD.
+You’ll use solution design documentation to lay out the proposed automation solution based on the contents of the requirements and the PDD.
 The SDD captures the details of the “to be automated” flow of the business process.
 It also captures the target systems used for the process, exception details, security details and assumptions taken into account.